fortrabbit/help/docs/craft-tune.md

 When installing Craft locally, it will ask you which domain you want to use.
 This local domain differs form the one you want to use in production.
 That's why it is stored in the `PRIMARY_SITE_URL` ENV var.
 The installer creates this ENV var in the .env file.
 In your fortrabbit production environment you may need to set `PRIMARY_SITE_URL` using the ENV var settings of your App.

 Craft CMS uses `@web` alias internally when it deals with HTTP requests.
 Unless you define it, Craft will try to figure it out based on HTTP headers - which is not always possible.
-It's good practise to define it explicitly using `PRIMARY_SITE_URL` ENV var.
+It's good practice to define it explicitly using `PRIMARY_SITE_URL` ENV var.

 ```php
 return [